 Industry players are principally interested in answering the questions "How will we make a return on our investment?" and "Who will own the data?"
 Government needs to take the lead on smart community initiatives and govern the rules of engagement for industry, so they improve quality of life for communities, as well as satisfying industry's need for ROI.
 The community must be the ultimate beneficiary of smart city initiatives.

-"The creation of smart cities began twenty-five years ago and for the last five years we have had a tsunami-like acceleration occurring with predictions for increased speed during the next 15 years at least.
+The creation of smart cities began twenty-five years ago and for the last five years we have had a tsunami-like acceleration occurring with predictions for increased speed during the next 15 years at least.
 Early on, many "Smart City" initiatives were all about technology.
 Now there is increasing focus on convenience and quality of life.
-In the United Arab Emirates, Dubai is focusing on citizens' happiness as its prime objective although every city will evolve differently, based on their locations, cultures, advantages and future opportunities," said Hutchison.
+In the United Arab Emirates, Dubai is focusing on citizens' happiness as its prime objective although every city will evolve differently, based on their locations, cultures, advantages and future opportunities.

 THE ROAD TO CREATING A SMART CITY

 "We love to focus on the technologies of the future when discussing our future Smart Cities.
-But the real challenge - when working to create one of The movement is really about "My Future City.
-We have to change the way we change" - Bill Hutchison, 2018 the world's prize-winning Smart Cities - is to intensely engage collaborate with the city's citizens, along with relevant extra in all themes of future importance," said Hutchison.
-The citizens and local or regional experts must first identify 'Big Ideas and Outcomes for the Future', followed by a ranking of outcomes in priority order of importance for their future Smart City.
-The next step is to identify the actions that citizens and experts believe are necessary to achieve the outcomes. i-COATM: i-Community Open Architecture Model
+But the real challenge - when working to create one of the world's prize-winning Smart Cities - is to intensely engage and collaborate with the city's citizens, along with relevant experts in all themes of future importance," said Hutchison.
+The citizens and local or regional experts must first identify 'Big Ideas and